logaretm/vee-validate/docs/content/api/use-field.md

 </code-title>

-Sets the errors array for the fields and updates all the assoicated meta tags like `valid` and `invalid`, if the array is empty it is considered as marking the field valid.
+Sets the errors array for the fields and updates all the associated meta tags like `valid` and `invalid`, if the array is empty it is considered as marking the field valid.

 ```js
 const { setValidationState } = useField('field', value => !!value);